Atnia Card Game Rules Document

 Energy System

-There is a single (numerical) energy pool for each player, the maximum energy you can have at any given time is 10.
-At round end, players retain up to 2 energy and any excess is discarded (banked energy limit of 2 is separate from the main 10 energy limit).
-Players begin the game with 2 energy counters and gain an additional one after each round (maximum is also 10).
+There is a single (numerical) energy pool for each player.
+Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
 Each round, players get 1 energy for each of their energy counters.
+After a round, if a player had any unspent energy, they receive +1 energy in the following round.

 Card Types